 PPGEE of UFPA was the first and is considered the best Electrical Engineering Graduate Program in the Amazon Region.
 The regular academic activities of the Master’s and the Doctorate are developed, mainly, in the Colleges of Electrical Engineering and Computer Engineering, supervised by the Electrical Engineering Graduate Program Coordination (CPPGEE).

 The program has the tradition of regional leadership, both in teaching and agreements of research and services with companies and industries.
 This agreement has contributed significantly and continuously for the modernization of the industrial parks of Pará, by the instruction of highly qualified human resources.
 The intense scientific production of the falculty guarantees its high academic level, while the agreements with the most well-known Teaching and Research Institutions in Electrical Engineering in Brazil and throughout the world, grant a contemporary nature to the graduate students.
 These activities ensure its level Five evaluation in Capes, from the six levels of evaluation.

-The Programa has graduated more than 582 Masters and 185 Doctors.
+The Programa has graduated more than 636 Masters and 286 Doctors until December 2019.